dan-online/GitApp/README.md

 A simple app for working on github.com

+You can find the website at [gitapp.dancodes.online](https://gitapp.dancodes.online)

 # Features
  - Auto Updating to latest github release
  - Clean delivery of github
  - Easy use
  - Clean UI
+ - Notifications
+ - Tray icon for fast access

 # [Download](https://github.com/dan-online/GitApp/releases)

 All downloads are [here](https://github.com/dan-online/GitApp/releases)